Our Epic Vacation: Day 5

 We said good-bye to Yellowstone and were on our way to Utah.
 Excitement ensued.

 And before we knew it, we crossed the border into our homeland!
 Utah at last!
-We arrived at Joel’s parents’ house and had time to unload and clean up a bit before we headed to the restaurant to celebrate Mimi’s (that’s Joels’ mom) birthday with the rest of the family.
+We arrived at my husband’s parents’ house and had time to unload and clean up a bit before we headed to the restaurant to celebrate Mimi’s (that’s my mother-in-law) birthday with the rest of the family.
 Or, at least, a lot of them.

 We ate at Buca di Beppo, a really fun Italian restaurant that I’m sure all of you have heard of before, but I hadn’t.
-Because I live in the middle of nowhere that has no restaurants.
-It was good.
-And the best part was being reunited with cousins and aunts and uncles and Mimi and Papa!
+Remember that I live in the middle of nowhere that has no restaurants.
+It was really good.
+The best part was being reunited with cousins and aunts and uncles and Mimi and Papa!

-After dinner, we stayed up talking with Joel’s parents.
-Our niece Aly and her husband Josh came by to visit as well.
-And don’t worry, tight hugs were given to ALL the girls by Aly, they were thrilled to see her and forgot all about their silly argument!
-A lovely night–and the best part was we didn’t have to camp!
+After dinner, we stayed up talking with family.
+And don’t worry, tight hugs were given to ALL the girls by their cousin, they were thrilled to see her and forgot all about their silly argument!
+A lovely night—and the best part was we didn’t have to camp!

 ***End of Day 5***